 Nice work if you can get it.

 The hotel and its luxury spa had been photographed from every possible flattering angle.
-A range of launch events had been scheduled and a lavish brochure produced, to be posted to a selection of clients and emailed to others.
+A range of launch events had been scheduled and a lavish brochure produced, to be posted to a select group of clients and emailed to others.

 So far, so good.
 The brochure looked suitably glitzy and had been signed off by the client.
 Now to wow the public with it.